-Please note that the anti-virus scanning software is available only for Windows NT/2000/XP and Linux-x86, and that this feature is only available for LISTSERV Classic or LISTSERV Classic HPO sites running those operating systems.
-An L-Soft maintenance contract is also required.
+Please note that the anti-virus scanning software is available only for versions of Windows and Linux which are currently supported by L-Soft, and that this feature is available only for LISTSERV Classic or LISTSERV Classic HPO sites running those operating systems.
+A current, unexpired L-Soft maintenance contract is also required.

-LISTSERV Version 15.5 supports on-the-fly anti-virus scanning of all messages sent to mailing lists that run under LISTSERV Classic or LISTSERV Classic HPO on Windows 2000/2003/XP and Linux-x86 servers, including inline uuencoded binaries and MIME attachments in those messages.
-This is a value-added feature which, in addition to a regularly-licensed LISTSERV Classic or LISTSERV Classic or LISTSERV Classic-HPO installation, requires the following:
+LISTSERV Version 16.0 supports on-the-fly anti-virus scanning of all messages sent to mailing lists that run under LISTSERV Classic or LISTSERV Classic HPO on supported Windows and Linux servers, including inline uuencoded binaries and MIME attachments in those messages.
+This is a value-added feature which, in addition to a regularly-licensed LISTSERV Classic or LISTSERV Classic HPO installation, requires the following:

-- For sites with perpetual ("EXP=NEVER") LAKs: An additional "maintenance" LAK, meaning that you must purchase maintenance (which includes automatic anti-virus signature updates for the term of the LAK) for LISTSERV in order to use the feature.
+- For sites with perpetual ("EXP=NEVER") LAKs: An unexpired "maintenance" LAK, meaning that you must purchase maintenance (which includes automatic anti-virus signature updates for the term of the LAK) for LISTSERV in order to use the feature.
 This LAK will come from your sales representative automatically when a perpetual LISTSERV LAK is purchased with maintenance and must be renewed yearly. - 2.
 For all sites: A separate F-Secure Anti-Virus key that should be sent to you by your sales representative along with your LISTSERV LAK.